eficode-academy/docker-katas/labs/advanced/containers-on-host-network.md

 # Exploration - Containers on host network
-In this exercise, you will explore various characterstics of the host network, and the containers running in that network.
+In this exercise, you will explore various characterstics of the **host network**, and the containers running in that network.

 ## Run a container in "host network" mode:
 ```